exosite-archive/hvac-reference-application/README.md

 A Product encompasses the device side of Murano.
 Think of it as a virtual blueprint of definitions that will be applied to each connected device.
 The definitions will tell each new product device how to talk to Murano.

 Example: If you have a thermometer product, you would want all your new devices to report a temperature back to Murano.
 When you create a product definition with a temperature, every new device added to that product will contain the temerature alias.
-The Mr Murano tool will be used to make this product definition easier to create.
+The Mr. Murano tool will be used to make this product definition easier to create.
 ```

 ## Install Mr. Murano